Amihaeseisergiu/Java-Technologies/README.md

 	- [X] implementing at least one event-based comunication.
 Created DataEdit and DataView abstract classes to send Events between each other.
 Also these classes send WebSocket notifications to the client.
 	- [X] data validation, using Bean Validation annotations.

+### Laboratory 8
+- [X] Created RESTFul Web service using JAX-RS for Document CRUD operations.
+Every change to a document will reflect on the frontend aswell via WebSockets.
+File upload is also supported via form parameters.
+	- [X] Used JSON for representing consumed and produces data
+	- [X] Commented the services using OpenAPI
+	- [ ] Tested at least one service